Lester Alvarez: Professional career

-Alvarez was eligible to join the 2012 PBA draft, and he applied for the said draft.
+Alvarez applied for the 2012 PBA draft.
 There, he was picked 15th overall in the second round by the Barako Bull Energy Cola.
+He made his debut against the Petron Blaze Boosters.

-Alvarez is mainly a benchman, in January 2013, Alvarez was traded from Barako Bull to San Mig Super Coffee Mixers.
+In January 2013, Alvarez was traded from Barako Bull to San Mig Super Coffee Mixers.
 The trade was a part of a 5-team, 10-player trade that also involved Barako Bull, San Mig Coffee, Petron Blaze, Barangay Ginebra San Miguel, and Alaska.
-Unfortunately, Alvarez was put to the reserve list for the 2013–14 season.
-Alvarez was again inserted on the active roster after an injury sustained by Ian Sangalang, but he has still to play a minute on the 2014–15 PBA season.
-Alvarez only played 3 minutes in two seasons with the Star Hotshots.
+He was placed on the reserve list for the 2013–14 season.
+At the end of the season, he was among four players San Mig left unprotected during the 2014 expansion draft, but was allowed to return to the team once no team signed him.
+He was again inserted on the active roster after an injury sustained by Ian Sangalang, during the 2014–15 PBA season.

 In 2015, Alvarez was released by the Hotshots, but was signed by Euro Med Laboratories of the Pilipinas Commercial Basketball League.

-In June 2016, Alvarez was signed by Thai General Equipment of the Thailand Basketball League.
+In June 2016, Alvarez was signed by Thai General Equipment of the Thailand Basketball League as an import.

+After his stint in Thailand, Alvarez returned home and signed with the PBA D-League team Tanduay Light Rhum Masters, joining Mark Cruz in their backcourt for the 2017 PBA D-League Aspirants’ Cup playoffs.
+He was able to lead them to the semifinals before they eventually fell to the Cignal HD - San Beda Hawkeyes.
+He also played for Tanduay in the D-League Foundation Cup, where they were eliminated in the quarterfinals.

+In February 2018, Alvarez and former Star Hotshots teammate Val Acuña joined the Batangas City Athletics in the Maharlika Pilipinas Basketball League (MPBL).
+They helped lead the team to become the inaugural MPBL champions.
+In the MPBL's third season, Alvarez was named the team's captain.
+He was two rebounds shy of a triple-double in a win over the Quezon City Capitals.

+During the 2019–20 season, Alvarez transferred to the Bulacan Kuyas.
+During All-Star Weekend, he won the Three-Point Shootout contest with 24 points in the final round.

+In 2021, Alvarez joined the MJAS Zenith–Talisay Aquastars that competed in the Pilipinas VisMin Super Cup.

+Coaching career

+In 2025, it was announced that Alvarez would be one of the assistant coaches for the Titan Ultra Giant Risers.